RedTorch/SE-HW-2022/Assignment 3/explanation.md

     Insert: 0 ms
     Sort failure: 5, 2

 - I have printed the array before and after insertion sort to illustrate that the array functions as intended.
-I am unsure why this is considered a failure...
+It is not clear to me why this is considered a failure.

 ~~~
 int svindex = 1;